Vivek-Kolhe/Price-Tracker/README.md

 Simple python program to track prices on Amazon.

 # Usage
-Make changes in the on the following lines.
+Make changes in the code on the following lines.
 - Line 8
 - Line 22
 - Line 30